A Credit Assignment Compiler for Joint Prediction: Programmable Learning to Search

-Search spaces are defined in the introduction, so we must first define the set of programs that we consider.
-Terminal Discrete Oracle Loss Reporting (TDOLR) programs: \begin{enumerate} \item Always terminate. \item Takes as input any relevant feature information $X$. \item Make zero or more calls to an oracle $O:X'\rightarrow Y$ which provides a discrete outcome. \item Report a loss $L$ on termination. \end{enumerate} To show equivalence, we prove a theorem.
-This theorem holds for the case where the number of choices is fixed in a search space (and, hence, $m(s)$ is implicitly defined). \begin{theorem} For every TDOLR program there exist an equivalent search space and for every search space there exists an equivalent TDOLR program.\end{theorem}
+Surprisingly, search space can be represented by a class of imperative program, called Terminal Discrete Oracle Loss Reporting (TDOLR) programs.
+The formal definition of TDOLR is listed in Figure \ref{fig:tdolr}.
+Without loss of generality, we assume the number of choices is fixed in a search space, and the following theorem holds: \begin{theorem} For every TDOLR program, there exist an equivalent search space and for every search space there exists an equivalent TDOLR program.\end{theorem}

-The practical implication of this theorem is that instead of speicfying search spaces, we can specify a TDOLR program (such as algorithm \ref{alg:sequential}), and apply any learning to search algorithm such as Searn, DAgger, or variants thereof.

 \begin{proof} A search space is defined by $(A,E,S,l)$.
 We show there is a TDOLR program which can simulate the search space in algorithm \ref{alg:TDOLR}.
 This algorithm does a straightforward execution of the search space, followed by reporting of the loss on termination.
 This completes the second claim.